-Olivia Wilde Directed ‘Booksmart’ Gets a Hilarious Trailer After SXSW 2019 Premiere
+Olivia Wilde-Directed ‘Booksmart’ Gets A Hilarious Trailer After SXSW 2019 Premiere

-As The Inquisitr reported on the release of a coming to age comedy about three adolescent boys, yet another comedy releases its restricted trailer.
+As The Inquisitr reported on the release of a coming-of-age comedy about three adolescent boys, yet another comedy releases its restricted trailer.
 Booksmart is actress Olivia Wilde’s directorial debut about two teenage girls making up for lost time on the last days of high school.
 The trailer was released on ONE Media’s YouTube channel and showcases the completely outrageous adventures of two teens, and their last social adventure before the beginning of serious academic life.

 Booksmart sees two straight A students realizing that they have squandered their high school social experiences in the pursuit of good grades and securing admission at their chosen colleges.
 When others who didn’t have to sacrifice their social lives also get into the same schools, the girls make a plan to make up for lost time.
 A spin on the traditional teen movie, Booksmart does more than just flip the genders of the main leads from desperate young boys to rebellious teenage girls, it subverts the motivations behind the usual teen party movie.
 While most movies of the genre focus on superficial and unrealistic reasoning behind the madcap adventures, Booksmart seems to put a spin on that with two characters who intentionally want to experience the outrageous, for the sake of the experience itself.